So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 However, MBR and VRR cannot work at the same time, so you’ll have to choose between the two.

-The BenQ EX240 offers additional gaming features such as various picture presets, Color Vibrance, and Black eQualizer, which enhances visibility in darker games by changing the gamma curve.
+The KTC H24T09P offers additional gaming features such as various picture presets, crosshair overlays, on-screen timers and Black Equalize, which enhances visibility in darker games by changing the gamma curve.

 Design & Connectivity